equivalent/scrapbook2/archive/blogs/2016-08-22-aws-elasticbeanstalk-hooks.md

 > deprecated and it looks like they never will be as the entire AWS EB flow works is folder hooks. `commands` are just more recommended in some cases.
 > I honestly don't use commands anymore as `.ebextensions` scenarios that I'm dealing with require folder hooks, so if you find any error in
 > syntax above please let me know.
+>
+> **update** I don't have any link to  official AWS statment on this
+> as AWS documentation on this topic is minimal or not existing.
+The only reason I'm pretty sure this will not
+> be deprecated is if you watch /var/log/eb-activity.log you can see bunch
+> of hook folders being executed and most of them are AWS EB essential.

 Related articles